Les Ailes de la Mode: Final years as a department store

-Current status
+Revival

 In 2025, Fairweather I.N.C. entered into negotiation to secure a former Hudson's Bay leasehold with the intention of opening a new Les Ailes de la Mode location.

 In August 2025, it was revealed that the owner of Fairweather and International Clothiers had acquired the intellectual properties of Zellers and will open a new store with that name in the space of a former Hudson's Bay location in Edmonton.
-A trademark filling indicates that the Hudson's Bay Company had transferred Zellers to Les Ailes de la Mode on August 6, 2025.
+A trademark filling indicated that the Hudson's Bay Company transferred the Zellers brand to Les Ailes de la Mode on August 6, 2025.

-In October 2025, RioCan REIT announced that Fairweather I.N.C may open a Les Ailes de la Mode store on the Hudson's Bay location at Oxford's Yorkdale Mall.
+In October 2025, RioCan REIT announced that Fairweather I.N.C was intending to open a Les Ailes de la Mode store in the former Hudson's Bay location at Toronto's Yorkdale Centre.
+Oxford Properties, the mall's owner, took legal action to block the Hudson's Bay lease transfer to Fairweather.
+In February 2026, the lease transfer was successfully blocked.

+In January 2026, it was revealed that Les Ailes de la Mode had finalized arrangements for two stores in ex-Hudson's Bay locations in Quebec, both in shopping malls belonging to Primaris REIT, the owner of Galeries de la Capitale and Promenades Saint-Bruno.
+The few small Les Ailes de la Mode stores that were still carrying the name, at Place Vertu and Decarie Square, had already removed the signage from their storefronts in preparation for the revival and are planned to rebranded to other Fairweather nameplates.
+In May 2026, the first new branch was opened at CF Promenades Saint-Bruno.

 Warehouses

-In addition to the aforementioned department stores, Les Ailes de la Mode had warehouses located at Le Faubourg de l'Île in Pincourt, Les Galeries de la Canardière in Quebec City, Place Fleurs de Lys in Quebec City, Centre Les Rivières in Trois-Rivières and Place du Royaume in Chicoutimi.
+In addition to the aforementioned department stores, Les Ailes de la Mode had warehouses at Le Faubourg de l'Île in Pincourt, Les Galeries de la Canardière in Quebec City, Place Fleurs de Lys in Quebec City, Centre Les Rivières in Trois-Rivières and Place du Royaume in Chicoutimi.